 Scripted’s team makes sure that premium quality is available at every level of the platform.
 So much so that only 2% of writers who apply are accepted.
-That’s why there’s a monthly fee for brands to access these top writers in addition to the cost of the content.
+That’s why there’s a monthly fee for brands to access these top freelance writers in addition to the cost of the content.

-As an employer looking for writers to work with, you can’t create a Scripted account for free.
+As an employer looking for freelance writers to work with, you can’t create a Scripted account for free.
 Accounts start at $199/month with $100 of content credits included.
 For additional content, you’ll need to pay for extra credits.

 8. Constant Content

-If you want to leverage the power of the biggest pool of vetted writers that we’ve found, check out Constant Content.
+If you want to leverage the power of the biggest pool of vetted freelance writers that we’ve found, check out Constant Content.

 With over 100,000 vetted writers, there’s a wealth of opportunities to find the perfect freelance writer for your projects.